 An important design consideration when implementing a privileged password retrieval API is how the client which requests password disclosure (the web application in the above example) authenticates itself to the web service.
 Privileged Access Manager secures this process with a combination of access controls, one-time passwords and network address validation:

-Wrapper code is provided for the SOAP API for a variety of platforms / programming languages, such as .NET, Java, Linux/C, etc. This wrapper code manages several functions:
+An "API wrapper" library is provided to simplify use of the Privileged Access Manager web service.
+Different versions of the library are provided for a variety of runtime platforms and programming languages, such as .NET, Java, Linux/C, etc. This wrapper code performs several functions:

 Encryption of the OTP and cached passwords implies an encryption key.
 The API wrapper libraries support a variety of methods to produce this key, all of which are intended to fingerprint the authorized application and its runtime environment.
 This includes: